oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 Installation
 ^^^^^^^^^^^^

 #.
+Please make sure that your site provides jQuery, and that it includes jQuery
+   in the HEAD.
+The latter is necessary for the FE editor.

+#.
 In the install tool, disable  **FE > pageNotFoundOnCHashError** .

 #.
 Make sure that you use UTF-8 in the BE and FE.
 Otherwise, the OpenImmo